urbite/micropython_rotary_encoder/README.md

 For example, if the step is 1, then each encoder event will fire a trigger.
 If the step is 2, then the trigger will fire on every second encoder event.
 Useful for compensating for encoder chatter.
+- `half_step` - increments every half-step.
+Added to support the KY-040 encoder, which only moves half a cycle (1 CLK + 1 DT transition) every physical detent.
+Allows intuitive operation when used for UI control.
+When this is true, the encoder_step units will be half-steps.
 - `hold_ms` - button hold timeout, if the button is held longer than this time, the `HELD` event will fire.
 - `step_ms` - timeout between multiple clicks, if click events occur faster than this time, the `MULTIPLE_CLICK` event will fire.
 - `fast_ms` - timeout between encoder events for fast scrolling `TURN_LEFT_FAST | TURN_RIGHT_FAST`.